SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-3-updating-to-allow-for-changeable-resolution.markdown

-                    Now one last intermission before we get back on track with the tutorial.&nbsp; As a hint you will need XNA 4.0 installed.
+                    Now one last intermission before we get back on track with the tutorial.
+As a hint you will need XNA 4.0 installed.